 Fentanyl in Today’s America

-In Seattle, fentanyl-related overdose deaths increased by nearly 60% in 2020 compared to the previous year.
+Latest figures reveal over a 66% hike in drug overdose deaths among Washington residents in 2021, exceeding 2,000 cases.
 And in California, a recent report from San Francisco’s Chief Medical Examiner reveals that 697 people died of an accidental drug overdose death in 2020 — more than double the number of San Franciscans who lost their lives to COVID-19.

 Officials believe that stress, isolation, and other mental health challenges related to the pandemic are thought to contribute to rising fentanyl overdoses.
 But just because lockdowns are ending and people are getting ready to go out and socialize again doesn’t necessarily mean the risk of fentanyl will go away.
 On the contrary, many experts worry this post-pandemic period will see a rising number of casual party drug users unknowingly exposing themselves to fentanyl-laced substances.